 The Tourism and Sports Ministry has stated that they are aiming to reopen five islands to foreign tourists in three provinces –Phuket, Krabi and Surat Thani– by August, which is faster than the original schedule of between September and October.

 Thai Airways has pushed back its resumption of international services from the start of July to August.

-All passengers must have a medical certificate and proof of insurance policy, and will be subject to mandatory quarantine.
+All passengers must have a medical certificate and proof of insurance policy, deposit $3,000 at a designated bank on arrival and will be subject to mandatory quarantine.
 All visa exemptions, visas on arrival and e-visas are suspended.

 The Philippines will remain under a state of calamity for six months "unless earlier lifted or extended as circumstances may warrant."
 Ban entry for passengers who arrive from or during last 14 days have been in China, Hong Kong, Iran, Italy, South Korea (North Gyeongsang Province (including Daegu and Cheongdo Country)), Macao.
 Passengers under Visa Waiver Agreements and with special visas are not allowed to enter.
 Airports are closed.

 Philippines Airlines resumed operations from June 8, with flights to and from the US, Canada, Guam, Vietnam, mainland China, Malaysia, Indonesia, Vietnam, Hong Kong, Taipei, Singapore, Japan, the UAE, Qatar and Saudi Arabia.